-For all high-rise buildings within a distance of 100 m measured from the centreline of Trafalgar Road, the daytime sound levels are predicted to exceed 65 dBA.
-For all townhouse units and other high-rise buildings within a distance of 215 m measured from the centreline of Trafalgar Road, the daytime sound levels are predicted to be between 55 dBA and 65 dBA.
+For all high-rise buildings within a distance of 90 m measured from the centreline of Trafalgar Road, the daytime sound levels are predicted to exceed 65 dBA.
+For all townhouse units and other high-rise and mid-rise buildings within a distance of 200 m measured from the centreline of Trafalgar Road, the daytime sound levels are predicted to be between 55 dBA and 65 dBA.